iankurao/yolo/README.md

 # WEEK 8 IP4 Orchestration

 # E-Commerce Dashboard Application

-This repository contains a Dockerized e-commerce application that allows you to manage and add products.
-The application uses a MongoDB database and is built with Node.js and React.
-The goal is to create a containerized environment for running the application.
+This repository contains a Dockerized e-commerce application that has been deployed on a Google Kubernetes Engine (GKE) cluster.
+The application includes a frontend built with React, a backend using Node.js, and MongoDB as the database.

 ## Table of Contents